The Danish armed Forces extended support to Ukraine

 After the Russian invasion of Ukraine, Denmark has extended its support to the country.
 Danish support for Ukraine is carried out in close coordination with the other NATO countries.

 Denmark has donated a lot of different military equipment to Ukraine.
-Donations of, among other things, main battle tanks, air defense systems, anti-tank weapons, safety equipment, first aid equipment and a mobile hospital, etc. supports the Ukrainian units' defense of Ukraine.
+Donations of, among other things, F-16 fighter aircrafts, main battle tanks, air defense systems, anti-tank weapons, safety equipment, first aid equipment and a mobile hospital, etc. supports the Ukrainian units' defense of Ukraine.
 Further reading.
 (The list of donations is in Danish only)

 Support before February 2022 - Operation Unifier and Orbital